yuqi-zhang/atomic-system-containers-quickstart/README.md

 The etcd container (or an etcd service) must be running.
 If you are running the above Etcd container, you can set the network config as such: `runc exec etcd etcdctl set /atomic.io/network/config '{"Network":"172.17.0.0/16"}'`

-Again from the repo, one can: `atomic install --system --name=flannel jerzhang/spc-flannel`.
+**For runc 1.0**, again from the repo, one can: `atomic install --system --name=flannel jerzhang/spc-flannel`.

+**For previous versions** `atomic install --system --name=flannel giuseppe/spc-flannel`

 You can check the status of the container with `atomic ps`, or `systemctl status flannel`, or `ifconfig | grep flannel`.

 Similarily, `atomic uninstall flannel` cleans it up.

 #### Helloworld

-All this does is when you `curl localhost:8081` (You can change that with --set), it will respond with a "Hi world".
-You can build it directly with: `atomic install --system --name=helloworld jerzhang/spc-helloworld`
+All this does is when you `curl localhost:8081` (You can change that with --set), it will respond with a "Hi world". **For runc 1.0** You can build it directly with: `atomic install --system --name=helloworld jerzhang/spc-helloworld`

+**For previous versions, you can use** `atomic install --system --name=helloworld giuseppe/spc-helloworld`

 One can also play around with parameters, such as `--set=RECEIVER=Jerry`, and it will output "Hi Jerry" instead.